bateller/martinfitzpatrick.name/content/bioinformatics/icoshift-on-python.md

 Title: Icoshift on Python
 Tags: icoshift,metapath,software,metabolomics,python,matlab

-[*I*coshift](http://www.ncbi.nlm.nih.gov/pubmed/20004603) is a Matlab-based algorithm for the alignment of NMR spectra developed by [Francesco Savorani](www.models.life.ku.dk) and [Giorgio Tomasi](www.igm.life.ku.dk), it performs correlation shifting of spectral intervals, while employing FFT engine that aligns all spectra simultaneously.
+[*I*coshift](http://www.ncbi.nlm.nih.gov/pubmed/20004603) is a Matlab-based algorithm for the alignment of NMR spectra developed by [Francesco Savorani](www.models.life.ku.dk) and [Giorgio Tomasi](www.igm.life.ku.dk).
+It performs correlation shifting of spectral intervals, while employing FFT engine that aligns all spectra simultaneously.
 I've personally found it incredibly useful in the processing of data, particularly through [Metabolab](http://beregond.bham.ac.uk/nmrlab/).

 While extending the NMR spectra processing capabilities of MetaPath it became obvious that spectral alignment would be *essential* in the toolkit - and *I*coshift was the obvious choice.
 While a Matlab bridge is in process, I wanted to see if it was possible to re-code the Icoshift algorith natively in Python - allowing MetaPath users to get access to it without having Matlab installed.